 - Taking possession and title as a result of a public auction

 Basically six categories are used for race classification in the Unites States: White, Black, Hispanic, American Indian, Asian and Pacific Islander.
+Color could mean any particular skin color or shade.
 There are 100’s of ancestry categories which indicates more so the country or region of origin of parents or grandparents.

 Why would we be discussing this topic?
 Quite frankly because of its importance and significance, it really can’t be discussed enough.
-And I’m glad to report that almost all auctioneers allow anyone of any race or ancestry to participate in any real or personal property public auction.
+And I’m glad to report that almost all auctioneers allow anyone of any race, color or ancestry to participate in any real or personal property public auction.